drtrigon/sketchbook/README.md

 todo 1.0 -> 1.1

 * more info to silk screen; GND, 5V, PIN NUMBERS (at least first/last in row),
-* name/value the connectors (insead of manually putting text on silk screen)
+* name/value the connectors (insead of manually putting text on silk screen) - improve schematic also
 * use milling??
 * ...